codefresh-sandbox/codefresh-onprem-helm/codefresh/README.md

     enabled: true
     # -- (optional) "postgres" admin user in plain text (required ONLY for seed job!)
     # Must be a privileged user allowed to create databases and grant roles.
-    # If omitted, username and password from `.Values.global.postgresUser/postgresPassword` will be taken.
+    # If omitted, username and password from `.Values.global.postgresUser/postgresPassword` will be used.
     postgresUser: "postgres"
     # -- (optional) "postgres" admin user from exising secret
     postgresUserSecretKeyRef: {}